chouseknecht/mariadb-container/README.md

 Set the following environment variables in container.yml:

-MARIADB_DATABASE
+MARIADB_DATABASE: mysql
 > Name of the database.
 The first time the container starts a new database with this name will be created.
-Defaults to `mysql`.

-MARIADB_USERNAME
+MARIADB_USERNAME: admin
 > Database username.
-Defaults to admin.

-MARIADB_PASSWORD
+MARIADB_PASSWORD: admin
 > Database password.
-Defaults to admin.

 MARIADB_ROOT_PASSWORD
 > Password for the `root` user.
-If a password is not supplied, a random password will be created, and displayed in the log the first time the container is started.
+If a password is not supplied, a random password will be created, and displayed in the log the first time the container starts.

 The following variables are set in defaults/main.yml, and can be overriden at execution time:

-mariadb_clean_yum_cache
+mariadb_clean_yum_cache: yes
 > Set to *no* during development to speed yum package installs.
-Defaults to *yes*.

 Deploying to OpenShift
 ----------------------